 A series of explosions just a few minutes apart followed on 24 and 25 September, sending half the water in Crater Lake down the Whangaehu River.
 A 10-kilometre-high plume of ash rose skyward, falling to smother the Desert Road.

-Nevertheless, skiers were quick to return to the slopes once the mountain quieted.
+Skiers were quick to return to the slopes once the mountain quietened.
 But on 7 October they were once again threatened when earthquakes accompanied a new series of eruptions that lasted until 15 October.
 Crater Lake was emptied of its remaining water.

 Activity dropped off and by mid-November lakes were re-forming in the crater.
 But in June 1996 Ruapehu once again began blasting out plumes of ash, blocks of hot rock, and lava bombs.
 On 20 July fountains of hot lava were seen, and sonic booms shook the area.
 An 11-kilometre-high cloud dispersed ash as far as Ōpōtiki, on the East Coast.
 By early September, Ruapehu was quiet once more.

 Ruapehu’s 1995–96 eruptions were similar in size to those of 1945, but their social and economic impacts were much greater.
 New Zealand’s population had doubled since 1945, and visitors to the mountain had increased dramatically.
 In 1945 there was one ski area, and no ski lifts; by 1995 there were three ski areas and 36 ski lifts.
 On some days up to 10,000 skiers swarmed the slopes, and when the three ski areas closed it cost the region $100 million.